Mass surveillance in Australia: Single computer warrant to become umbrella surveillance

 The proposals seek to give ASIO the power to spy on whole computer networks under a single computer-access warrant.

 Spying on citizens abroad

 The proposals seek to give the Australian Secret Intelligence Service (ASIS) the power to collect intelligence on Australian citizens overseas.

 Law against media and whistleblowing

 Section 35P of the proposals seeks to create a new criminal offence, with a maximum penalty of 10 years imprisonment, for revealing information about so-called 'special intelligence operations'.
 There are no exceptions listed, and the law would apply to journalists even if they were unaware that they were revealing information about such an operation.
 Shadow Attorney-General Mark Dreyfus called the measure "an unprecedented overreach".

 Mandatory data retention

-Mandatory data retention for two years of data relating to the internet and telecommunications activity of all Australians is currently under discussion.
+Mandatory data retention for two years of data relating to the internet and telecommunications activity of all Australians was under discussion in 2014.

 I must record my very grave misgivings about the proposal; it seems to be heading in precisely the wrong direction.